Ginger Snaps (TV series)

-Ginger Snaps is an American adult animated sitcom created by Sono Patel.
+Ginger Snaps is an adult animated sitcom created by Sono Patel.
 The series premiered on June 22, 2017 on ABCd.

-It was not renewed for a second season despite the finale ended with Kishy and the other Ginger Snaps planning to stage a rebellion against Calista.
+It was not renewed for a second season despite the last episode's cliffhanger ending wherein Kishy and the other Ginger Snaps plan a rebellion against Calista.

 Plot

-In the middle of a quiet suburb, a power-hungry pre-teen dreams of making her cookie selling troop the most powerful clique.
-With the moral compass of a movie gangster, she is willing to use everything from her family, friends, and even a schoolmate's terminal cancer diagnosis as leverage in her quest for cookie world domination.
-Cookies must be sold, and power will be grabbed, no matter the cost!
+In the middle of a quiet US suburb, a power-hungry preteen dreams of making her cookie-selling troop the most powerful clique.
+With the moral compass of a film mobster, she is willing to use everything from her family, friends, and even a classmate's terminal cancer diagnosis as leverage in her quest for cookie world domination.
+Cookies must be sold, and power will be grabbed, no matter the cost.